faren-f/NetMedGPT/README.md

   **Default:** `0`

 - *--head_index*
-  Node index (or list of node indices) of the head entity
+  Node index of the head entity
   **Type:** int or list of int
   **Default:** `[14016]`